Prakashg7021/20240420-chat-with-mysql/README.md

 Now, let’s set up the database.
 We will use both SQLite and MySQL to demonstrate how to chat with a database using Python and LangChain.
 I am including both databases because SQLite is easy to set up and use, while MySQL is widely used in production.

+## MySQL

+In this section, we will set up the MySQL database in your local environment so that we can chat with it using Python and LangChain.
+MySQL is a popular open-source relational database management system.
+It is widely used in web development and is known for its speed and reliability.

+## Installing MySQL

+You can download MySQL from the [official website]https://dev.mysql.com/downloads/mysql/.If you want a detailed tutorial on how to install MySQL on your machine, you can check the following articles:

+[How to Install MySQL on Windows by Amit]https://www.youtube.com/watch?v=uj4OYk5nKCg

 # Below is a breakdown of each line of code with explanations

 ```python